fossabot/vk.py/README.md

 ## Alternatives

 - Kutana.
 Bot engine for creating Telegram and VK bots
 - VKBottle.
-Bot framework for VK bots development.
+Bot framework for VK bot development.
 - VK_API.
-Simple library for accessing VK API.
+A simple library for accessing VK API.

-And many other libraries..
+And many other libraries...

 ## Author